 But then, learning and achieving any language with noteworthy fluency through this app is unlikely.

-So, if you have limited expectations, and first-time learners need to cover the basics and practice, Babbel may be practical assistance.
+So, if you have limited expectations, and first-time learners need to cover the basics and practice, Babbel may be a practical assistance.

 Babbel Review